28 Unusual French Potato Chip Flavours Only Available In France

 Vico curly peanut butter puff things

 These curly things are similar to Cheetos without the cheese.
-They’re made of puffed corn then dusted with peanuts and spices.
-Personally, I really don’t likethese, but it’s the ultimate party snack.
-Kids seem to love these too, including my daughter.
+They’re made of puffed corn and then dusted with peanuts and spices.
+I don’t like these, but it’s the ultimate party snack.
+Kids seem to love these, too, including my daughter.
 Bleh!

 Mustard and vinegar chips